JamesABaker/joseph/README.md

 > *"Too many notes."* — Emperor Joseph II to Mozart

-**Joseph** is a hybrid AI text detection system combining machine learning with information theory.
+**Joseph** is a an AI text detection system combining machine learning with information theory.

 ## Features

-- 🧠 **Hybrid Detection** - combines ML model with entropy analysis for broader insights
+- 🥊 **Generative Adversarial Network (GAN)** - A small model that learns to tell if a sentence was written by a person or by a computer.
 - 📊 **Information Theory** - perplexity, Shannon entropy, burstiness, lexical diversity
   - 🎯 **Sensitive Against Modern LLMs** - entropy features work on GPT-4/GPT-5 output
 - 🐳 **Fully containerized** - runs anywhere with Docker